LionWeb-io/lionweb-integration-testing/src/cs/README.md

 ## How to run different Scenarios

 ### Using "foreign" implementations from packages
-In this scenario, we use released versions of "foreign" implementations, retrieved from their respective package infrastructure (e.g. nuget, npm, maven, ...).
+In this scenario, we use released versions of "foreign" implementations, retrieved from their respective package infrastructure (e.g. NuGet, NPM, Maven, ...).

-We select this scenario by building this C# solution with `Release` Configuration, e.g.
+We select this scenario by building this C# solution with `Release` configuration, e.g.

 ```shell
 dotnet test --configuration Release